WHQS improvement scheme

 - suitable for specific households

-An environmental improvement programme is also being delivered as part of WHQS which looks at areas outside the curtilage of council homes.
+An environmental improvement programme has also been delivered as part of WHQS which looks at areas outside the curtilage of council homes.
 Click here for more information on the WHQS environmental programme.

 Feedback from Wales Audit Office service user review